bySabi/react-scrollaware/README.md

 * Component´s `_handleScroll` will fired wherever ocurr a `onScroll` event in the scrollable ancestor or get `resized`

-* Filtering scroll events relay on wrapped componet.
+* Filtering scroll events relay on wrapped component.

 ## Prop types